 I wear my Brooks adrenaline running shoes a lot.
 Wearing them so much has led to an unfortunate problem.
 The shoes smell.
+Smelly shoes are not fun for anyone that needs to be around them.

 The Odor Problem of Smelly Shoes